Core Idea

 TOGAF Framework

-TOGAF typically addresses architecture across four domains:
+TOGAF addresses architecture across four domains:

 • Business Architecture — organizational structure and business processes